Pax Americana and the Weaponization of Space

 Pax Americana and the Weaponization of Space is a documentary film by Denis Delestrac with a music score by Amon Tobin.
 The film deals with the issue of space weapons and their politics, featuring interviews with several key United States military personnel, academics such as Noam Chomsky and others, including Martin Sheen.
 The film won the Best Documentary award at the 2009 Whistler Film Festival and has been selected in a number of international film festivals.

 Synopsis

 The prospect of Earth being ruled from space is no longer science-fiction.
 The dream of the original Dr. Strangelove, Wernher von Braun (from Nazi rocket-scientist to NASA director) has survived every US administration since World War II and is coming to life.
 Today the technology exists to weaponize space, a massive American industry thrives, and nations are maneuvering for advantage.

 Production

-Among the challenges faced by the production team was the difficulty to get the authorization to bring a camera inside the Air Force Space Command bases and other US military and government locations.
+Among the challenges faced by the production team, there was the difficulty to get the authorization to bring a camera inside the Air Force Space Command bases and other US military and government locations.
 After four months of investigation, the US Department of Defense's public relations office decided to grant Denis Delestrac and his crew the access to the locations they had requested.
 It is the first time most of the Air Force Space Command bases have been filmed by a civilian crew.